poltoratskyi/Smartwatch/README.md

 Compressed Code:

-- Located in the `dist` folder:
+- Located in the `dist` folder
-- Navigate to the project folder on your local machine.
+- Navigate to the project folder on your local machine
-- Open `index.min.html` to run the project.
+- Open `index.min.html` to run the project

 Uncompressed Code:

-- Navigate to the project folder on your local machine.
+- Navigate to the project folder on your local machine
-- Open `index.html` to run the project.
+- Open `index.html` to run the project

 ---